 Roccy DeFrancesco—an attorney licensed in Michigan and Indiana as well as insurance licensed in 20+ states.
-He is the founder of the Wealth Preservation Institute (www.thewpi.org) and author of The Doctor's Wealth Preservation Guide; The Home Equity Management Guidebook; The Home Equity Acceleration Plan; Retiring Without Risk; and Bad Advisors: How to Identify Them; How to Avoid Them.
+He is the founder of the Wealth Preservation Institute (www.thewpi.org) and author of 21st Century Advisor, Peace of Mind Planning: Losing Money is no Longer an Option, The Doctor's Wealth Preservation Guide; The Home Equity Management Guidebook; The Home Equity Acceleration Plan; Retiring Without Risk; and Bad Advisors: How to Identify Them; How to Avoid Them.
 Roccy has been helping advisors design complex plans for clients and close big cases for over twelve years and comes to the table with credibility that is unmatched in our industry.
 He is also the creator of the CALM sales platform.
 Click here to learn more about CALM.

 Sign up NOW to learn more—if you would like to learn more about how you can use POM Planning’s unique mentoring program, please click here to fill out a request-for-more-information form.

 Do you need a mentor or should you be using one?